-Audra Mitchell (she/her) is a settler of Ukrainian, Polish, Scottish and English Ancestry who was raised on unceded Musqueam and Sḵwx̱wú7mesh lands, and who lives on the Ancestral and Treaty lands of the Attawandaron (Neutral), Haudenosaunee and Mississaugas of the New Credit.
+Audra Mitchell (she/her) is a settler of Ukrainian, Polish, Scottish and English ancestry, currently living and working on the Ancestral and Treaty lands of the Attawandaron (Neutral), Haudenosaunee (Six Nations of the Grand River) and Anishinaabe (Mississaugas of the New Credit) peoples.

-Audra currently holds the Canada Research Chair in Global Political Ecology at the Balsillie School of International Affairs.
-Previously, she held the CIGI Chair in Global Governance and Ethics at the Balsillie School of International Affairs (2015-18).
-Audra has also previously worked at the University of York, UK (2010-15) and the University of St. Andrews, UK (2009-10).
-She completed her PhD at the Queen’s University of Belfast (2006-9), and she was a visiting scholar at the University of Queensland, Australia (2014).
+Prof. Mitchell holds the Canada Research Chair in Global Political Ecology at the Balsillie School of International Affairs.
+From 2015-18, she held the CIGI Chair in Global Governance and Ethics at the Balsillie School of International Affairs.
+Audra has previously worked at the University of York, UK (2010-15) and the University of St. Andrews, UK (2009-10), and in 2014 she was a visiting scholar at the Universities of Queensland (Australia) and Edinburgh (UK).
+Audra completed her PhD at the Queen’s University of Belfast, UK (2009).

 Prof. Mitchell has published four books and special journal editions, over thirty journal articles and book chapters, and has led a grant portfolio of over $2 million, including several international partnerships and networks.